MOHAMEDELADIB/scrapy_django_dashboard/docs/getting_started.rst

 .. _part_one:

-PART ONE
+PART I
 --------

-In Part One, we will mainly use prompt commands and a text editor to generate a minimal amount of boilerplate and other setting files manually.
+In Part I, we will mainly use prompt commands and a text editor to generate a minimal amount of boilerplate and other setting files manually.

 .. _creating_example_project: